Opening Statement

 Layering is conceptually possible.
 My concern is not conceptual impossibility but structural sustainability.

-First, social categories do not remain neatly partitioned.
+Social categories do not remain neatly partitioned.
 If the everyday category “woman” becomes identity-based, institutional pressure tends to follow.
-Language used in ordinary interaction tends to propagate into law, administration, and governance.
-The stability of domain separation would therefore require strong legal and conceptual guardrails.
-I am not convinced those guardrails have proven durable.
+Language used in ordinary interaction propagates into law, administration, and governance.
+The stability of domain separation would therefore require strong legal and conceptual guardrails, which have not proven durable.

 Parenthood illustrates how layering can function without erasing material anchors.
 Parenthood originates biologically through reproduction.
 Yet social recognition expands the category to include adoptive parents, step-parents, and other caregiving arrangements.
 These layered recognitions do not eliminate the biological dimension; they coexist with it.